Application Deadline

 Purpose Statement

-• How might your life experiences and self-perception help and hinder your future work with diverse clients?
+- Discuss how your lived experiences may help or hinder your future work with clients.

 You also need to provide the following items: